1. Homepage

 The merger between Teledyne and Flir went through in May.
 Both companies have a niche in drone manufacturing and there are now a lot of synergies to exploit.
 The demand and growth in unmanned vehicles and drones is great and the combined company is well positioned for future growth.
 Despite this, Teledyne retreated 8.1 percent in May, while Flir was down 6.2 percent.
 This resulted in a negative contribution of -0.17 percent.

 Saab was down 4.4 percent during May, which resulted in a negative contribution to the fund of 0.13 percent.
 The company's share price development has been weak, which is partly due to the fact that the market for the company has been the most affected during the Covid pandemic.
-The company's management believes in increasing defense budgets and it will be interesting to follow the developments from the NATO meeting held in Belgium on June 14th.
+The company's management believes in increasing defense budgets and it will be interesting to follow developments from the NATO meeting held in Belgium on June 14.

 Other companies with negative price trends in May were Microsoft, Lockheed Martin and General Dynamics which were down 2.8 percent, 2.1 percent and 1.5 percent with negative contributions to the fund of 0.12 percent, 0.12 percent and 0, 1 percent.